 |Author(s):||Sergei Guriev, Emeric Henry, Ekaterina Zhuravskaya|

 |Publication Date:||May 2020|

 |Date Revised:||January 2021|

 |Keyword(s):||alternative facts, Facebook, fake news, Sharing, social media|

 |Programme Areas:||Public Economics|

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=14738|

-Using a randomized experiment in the context of the 2019 European elections in France, we study how fact-checking affects real sharing of "alternative facts" (false or misleading statements by politicians) on Facebook and the determinants of the decision to view the factchecking.
-We expose over 4200 voting-age French to statements on the role of the EU made by the extreme-right party Rassemblement National.
-A randomly selected subset of participants was exposed to fact-checking of these statements while another randomly selected subset was offered a choice whether to view the fact-checking or not.
-Then, all participants were offered an opportunity to share alternative facts on their Facebook pages.
-Those who saw fact-checking information could also share it on Facebook.
-We show that: (i) both imposed and voluntary fact-checking reduces sharing of alternative facts by more than 25%; (ii) the size of the treatment effect is similar between these two treatments; and (iii) each additional click required to share false statements substantially reduces sharing.
+Using an online randomized experiment in the context of the 2019 European elections campaign in France, we study how fact-checking affects sharing of false news on social media.
+We exposed a random sample of French voting-age Facebook users to statements on the role of the European Union made by the far-right populist party Rassemblement National.
+A randomly selected subgroup of participants was also presented with fact-checking of these statements; another subgroup was offered a choice whether to view the fact-checking information.
+Then, all participants could choose whether to share the false statements on their Facebook pages.
+We show that (i) both imposed and voluntary fact-checking reduce sharing of false statements by about 45%; (ii) the size of the effect is similar between imposed and voluntary fact-checking; and (iii) each additional click required to share false statements substantially reduces sharing.
 These results inform the debate about policy proposals aimed at limiting propagation of false news on social media.